puppetlabs/puppet-docs/source/guides/install_puppet/install_windows.markdown

 Step 2: Download Package
 -----

 [Puppet Labs' Windows packages can be found here.][downloads]
+You will need the most recent package for your OS's architecture:

+* 64-bit versions of Windows Vista/2008 and higher should use `puppet-<VERSION>-x64.msi`.
+* 32-bit versions of Windows, as well as the 64-bit version of Windows Server 2003, should use `puppet-<VERSION>.msi`.

-You will need the most recent `puppet-<VERSION>.msi` package.
-(This package bundles all of Puppet's prerequisites, so you don't need to download anything else.)
+These packages bundle all of Puppet's prerequisites, so you don't need to download anything else.

-The list of Windows packages includes release candidates, whose filenames have something like `-rc1` after the version number.
+The list of Windows packages may include release candidates, whose filenames have something like `-rc1` after the version number.
 Only use these if you want to test upcoming Puppet versions.

 Step 3: Install Puppet
 -----